morisawausa/ProofingTool/README.md

     /**
      * These are the page margins, in pixels. for ease of working with DrawBot,
      * the calculations for layout and rendering are done in pixel space.
 So far,
-     * this hasn't been a huge issue for us, but we may convert to a different
+     * this hasn’t been a huge issue for us, but we may convert to a different
      * unit system at some point.
      */
     "margins": {